 - Optimise your content for voice search

-- Create audiograms/audio snippets and share on your website and social networks
+- Create audiograms/audio snippets and share them on your website and social networks

 - Leverage social audio like Twitter Spaces to host a Q&A session with followers, post-event conversations, interviews, panel discussions or to chime in on trending industry topics.
 (Despite the fall of Clubhouse in 2021 -the invite-only audio app that drove the social media world into a live audio frenzy throughout 2020 and beginning of 2021-the platform has pushed social media into a new direction.
 Other platforms like Twitter are perfecting social audio)